santosh5541/Power-Plant/README.md

 ]
 by using
 http://localhost:8080/api/batteries -----> POST API
-this API

-- for get Methid use the following api http://localhost:8080/api/batteries?startPostcode={n}&endPostcode={n} -----> Get API
+- for get Method use the following api http://localhost:8080/api/batteries?startPostcode={n}&endPostcode={n} -----> Get API

 These API can be used using postman as well